Mike has worked at WVEC since 1985, as an assignment editor, show producer, sports and news anchor, general assignment reporter and photographer.

 Mike won the Virginia Association of Broadcasters’ 2013 George A. Bowles Jr. Award for Distinguished Performance in Broadcast News.

-Mike won a Regional Emmy from the National Capital Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences for News Special, "BRAC Battle: Target Hampton Roads" (2006); and Emmy nominations for: Documentary "Stretched Too Thin" (U.S. Air Force Operations in Saudi Arabia-1999); Public Affairs Program "The Healing Journey (U.S. Army search for M.I.A. remains in Vietnam-2000); Public Affairs Program, "20th Annual Navy Christmas" (2006); and Documentary-Topical "Navy Christmas at Home and Abroad" (2007).
+He earned Emmy nominations for Documentary "Stretched Too Thin" (U.S. Air Force Operations in Saudi Arabia-1999); Public Affairs Program "The Healing Journey" (U.S. Army search for M.I.A. remains in Vietnam-2000); Public Affairs Program, "20th Annual Navy Christmas" (2006); Documentary-Topical "Navy Christmas at Home and Abroad" (2007); and News Special "Sequestration: Finding our Future" (2014).

 He won the 2007 Virginia Associated Press Meritorious Award for Outstanding Effort by an Individual Reporter at a Television Station for his half-hour special, "Final Flight of the F-14."